uscensusbureau/us-census-bureau-data-api-mcp/README.md

 To run tests, navigate to the `mcp-server/` directory and run `npm run test`.
 To run ESLint, run `npm run lint` from the same directory.

 #### MCP Database Testing

+A `.env` file needs to be created in the `mcp-db/` directory with a valid `DATABASE_URL` variable defined.
+The `sample.env` in the same directory includes the default value.

 To run tests, navigate to the `mcp-db/` directoruy and run `npm run test:db`.